Choc'late Allen

 In 2008, Allen launched her singing career and 2008-initiative at the 15th annual Rebel Salute concert in Jamaica.
-Rebel Salute is a positive reggae concert held and formed by Tony Rebel and Flames Productions.
+Rebel Salute is a reggae concert held and formed by Tony Rebel and Flames Productions.
 The concert is one of no alcohol, no violence, no meat and no drugs.
-Following this event, Allen was invited by Mrs. Rita Marley to be the co-chair of the Africa Unite Youth Symposium and to perform at the Africa Unite-Smile Jamaica concert.
-The concert featured acts like Bunny Wailer, John Legend, Rihanna, Ziggy Marley and the Melody Makers/ The Marley brothers and other local and international artists.
+Following this event, Allen was invited by Rita Marley to be the co-chair of the Africa Unite Youth Symposium and to perform at the Africa Unite-Smile Jamaica concert.
+The concert featured the acts Bunny Wailer, John Legend, Rihanna, Ziggy Marley and the Melody Makers/ The Marley brothers and other local and international artists.